hypercube-software/Audio-Workshops/midi-backup-translator/doc/readme.md

 ## Example

 Let say you work on a project using a `Yamaha TX-81z` and a `Yamaha TG-500`.
-You will create a `config.yml` at the root of your project folder:
+- Create a folder `/SysEx` at the root of your project folder.
+MIDI Dumps will be saved here.
+- You will create a file `/SysEx/config.yml`:

 ```yaml
 devices: